268.095 Minnesota law applies to unemployment claims and appeals.

 - People who believe both laws apply.

-Employees being accused of employment misconduct are different because and their challenge uses a different section of the law.
+Employees accused of employment misconduct are different and utilize a different section of the law.

 The term employment misconduct in Minnesota is going to be fact specific.
 In other words, I believe nearly every case is different because it will involve: